Repository

 When you’re working with git, files are only committed when you issue a command (git commit).
 When you’re working with a repository, it only receives an updated version of your committed files when you issue a specific command (normally git push, which I’ll discuss below).

 Where will this remote location / repository be?
-It’s not hard to set up a git repository on any system.2
+It’s not hard to set up a remote git repository on any system.2

 Setup